RickStrahl/BlogPosts/2021-12/Working-with-Swagger-on-Server-and-Client-in-.NET/WorkingWithSwaggerOnServerAndClientInNet.md

 app.UseAuthentication();
 app.UseAuthorization
 ```

-> It's vitally important that you **set up Cookie Authentication as the default authentication scheme**!
-Using JWT as the default scheme does not work!

 #### Authenticating both Cookies and JWT
 In order for authentication to work both for the Swagger Url and the SPA requests both a token needs to be returned to the client and an Auth cookie set which is then applied to the browser that eventually needs to access the `/swagger/` URL that is to be protected.